 Although it would be best to find housing before you arrive, it may be easier to do so once you are here.
 If that becomes necessary, you will need temporary housing for the first few days you are here.
-There are a number of options listed here.
+Please check with Madison International Partners for temporary housing options.

 What to carry on the plane

 Make sure you pack essentials in your carry-on bag because luggage can get delayed.
 In your carry-on bag, pack those items that you will need to use during your journey such as:

 - Your passport, DS 2019, the itinerary, the admission letter, and other personal documents.

 - Some cash in US dollars in case you need to buy something to eat on the way

 - A change of clothes and toiletries

 - Materials that represent your culture such as traditional clothes, shoes, dancing costumes, etc

 - Don’t carry many formal clothes.
 In Madison people like dressing casually.
 You could carry one formal outfit just in case you will have a very official function to attend.

 - You will want to have at least one or two jackets/sweaters with you.
 It will be late summer/early fall and the temperatures indoors and outdoors can vary greatly.